Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 is a native function that return the currently running contract address.
 Have a look on Tezos native functions

-Change the storage initialization
+to change the storage initialization

 #include "pokeGame.jsligo"